 Reflective — Glass that has been coated with a reflective film is useful for controlling solar heat gain during the summer.
 It also reduces the passage of light and solar transmittance year-round.

 Glass layers and air spaces — Homeowners can choose from one, two and sometimes even three panes of glass for their new windows.
 A single-pane glass is the least energy efficient option, providing only a thin barrier to the outside elements with very little insulating value, as evidenced by its high U-value.
-Multiple layers of glass increase a window’s ability to resist heat flow (decreasing the U-value) and greatly increasing its energy efficiency.
-An, even more, energy efficient window results when the double or triple-paned glass is a Low-E insulating glass with argon.
+Multiple layers of glass increase a window’s ability to resist heat flow (decreasing the U-value) and greatly increases its energy efficiency.
+An, even more, energy efficient window results when the double-paned glass is a Low-E insulating glass with argon.

 Aluminum — While less expensive, aluminum windows are less energy efficient than windows made of other materials.
 Aluminum windows may experience conductive heat loss and condensation around the frame.
 If your home is equipped with aluminum windows, you may feel more heat or cold when you are near your windows.
 Another drawback is that while they can be painted to accommodate a color change to a home’s exterior, the paint job may not be as natural looking as paint on wood or fiberglass.